Chart Color Schemes

 Broken Hill features high concentrations of lone person households, with a fairly typical median household size

-Family households constitute 60.6% of all households, including 19.3% couples with children, 26.0% couples without children, and 14.2% single parent families.
-Non-family households account for the remaining 39.4%, with lone person households at 37.1% and group households comprising 2.2% of the total.
-The median household size is 2.2 people, which aligns with the average in the Rest of NSW.
+Family households account for 60.6% of all households, including 19.3% couples with children, 26.0% couples without children, and 14.2% single parent families.
+Non-family households constitute the remaining 39.4%, with lone person households at 37.1% and group households comprising 2.2%.
+The median household size is 2.2 people, which aligns with the average for the Rest of NSW.

 Frequently Asked Questions - Households